 Case studies might address local resistance to colonial, metropolitan or elite collecting and preservation practices; ‘alternative’ and personal engagements with material culture; the role of anthropology, archaeology, and ethnography as colonial field-sciences; the aftermaths of scientific exploration and ‘race theories’; the role of ancient empires and their material legacies in identity-building in modern empires and nations; oral histories or traditions surrounding or emanating from these objects; evocations of the landscapes or memoryscapes in which these objects were once made meaningful; or future imaginings of their return or representation; to only name a few of many possibilities

 Submission can and should be multilingual.
 Submissions in languages other than English are welcome and will be translated.
 We are also able to consider posting anonymous contributions if the content might compromise individuals’ positions in their home countries.
 Contributions should address a general audience, not experts, and inclusive language is required, i.e. authors should avoid racist, sexist, transphobic, ableist, classist and/or insulting language (unless contextually relevant with regard to quoting historical sources).
 Final decisions lie with the editors.

 Please submit your 250-400 words proposal and a 100-word author biography (with whatever information you feel relevant or comfortable with).
 Contributors may pick one object from the original podcast series, and explain how you will depart from the original narrative through new approaches, stories, and different or comparable objects.
 We welcome the choice of a different object from the British Museum or even another museum where the proposal, and paper, can demonstrate why the ‘original list’ is inadequate and how your choice will fill the gap in the objects list and approach.
-Please submit your proposals by November 15, 2020.
-Final contributions should follow soon thereafter, and, if submitted in text form, should be approximately 2500 words long.
+We work with rolling deadlines, and a new deadline will be announced soon.
+In the meantime, if you have a proposal, please do send it to us.
+Final contributions, if submitted in text form, should be approximately 2500 words long.